recite/recode/readme.md

-## Reminding to Cite: Increasing Citations to Software
+## Recode: Effect of Reminder to Cite Software

 ### Macro Concerns